tagohd/mono/File overview.md

 - [[#6 Stubs|6 Stubs]]
 - [[#7 All|7 All]]

-I would like for this to not be self-referential, but whatever.
-(Why can't this be more like LaTeX?)
+%%I would like for this to not be self-referential, but whatever.
+(Why can't this be more like LaTeX?)%%

 # 2 Focus
 Files that need urgent attention